tm-LBenson/AWS-Slides/_posts/2024-1-5-section-1-lesson-3.md

 - **Password Policies**: Enforce rules like password complexity and expiration to enhance security.
 - **Multi-Factor Authentication (MFA)**: Use MFA to add an extra security layer, crucial for protecting sensitive operations.

-This lesson covers fundamental concepts and tools needed to manage users and secure your AWS environment effectively.
-These principles are vital for efficient AWS management and are relevant for various AWS certification exams.

 ---